-- (2) The following times have been used in assessing the maximum noise exposure: - (a) Day = Winter 7am 10pm NZST - (b) Night = Winter 10pm 7am NZST - (c) Day = Summer 5am 10pm NZDT - (d) Night = Summer 10pm 5am NZDT - (3) The following helicopter activities are excluded from complying with (1) above: - (a) Helicopters landing in an emergency or diverted aircraft: - (b) Emergency flights required to rescue people for life threatening situations or to transport patients, human vital organs or medical personnel in a medical emergency; - (c) Flights required for the purpose of fire fighting; - (d) The operation of unscheduled flights required to meet the needs of a declared national or civil defence emergency; - (e) Helicopters owned or operated by or on behalf of the NZ Defence Force or NZ Police. - (4) The operator shall ensure that the activity be limited to use of a Hughes 500 Model or such other models of helicopter which generates the same or less noise output than a Hughes 500 Model C (with 2 tail blade rotor system). - (5) The operator shall ensure pilots using the site conduct their flight operations to avoid, except in the case of emergencies, over-flight of dwellings at an altitude of 500 feet (152m) or less above the ground. - (6) A written log of all aircraft movements shall be kept.
-A copy of the log shall be made available to the Councils upon request. - (7) The operator shall require that all pilots using the site, plan routes and fly in accordance with the recommendations of the Helicopter Association International "Fly Neighbourly Guide", February 1993 revision for the relevant aircraft type.
+- (a) Helicopters landing in an emergency or diverted aircraft; - (b) Emergency flights required to rescue people for life threatening situations or to transport patients, human vital organs or medical personnel in a medical emergency; - (c) Flights required for the purpose of fire fighting; - (d) The operation of unscheduled flights required to meet the needs of a declared national or civil defence emergency; - (e) Helicopters owned or operated by or on behalf of the NZ Defence Force or NZ Police. - (5) The operator shall ensure that the activity be limited to use of a Hughes 500 Model or such other models of helicopter which generates the same or less noise output than a Hughes 500 Model C (with 2 tail blade rotor system). - (6) The operator shall ensure pilots using the site conduct their flight operations to avoid, except in the case of emergencies, over-flight of dwellings at an altitude of 500 feet (152m) or less above the ground. - (7) A written log of all aircraft movements shall be kept.
+A copy of the log shall be made available to the Councils upon request. - (8) The operator shall require that all pilots using the site, plan routes and fly in accordance with the recommendations of the Helicopter Association International "Fly Neighbourly Guide", February 1993 revision for the relevant aircraft type.

-(f) Chester Road Helicopters Operation Noise Contours
+(g) Chester Road Helicopters Operation Noise Contours

-(i) Any new, alterations or additions of a habitable room to a noise sensitive activity within the Outer Air Noise Boundary (50 dBA) as shown on the Planning Maps shall be designed and constructed in compliance with one of the following:
+- (i) Any new dwelling, alterations or additions of a habitable room to a noise sensitive activity within the Outer Air Noise Boundary (50 dBA) as shown on the Planning Maps shall be designed and constructed in compliance with one of the following: - (1) By production of a design certificate from an appropriately qualified and experienced acoustic engineer, certifying that the design proposed is capable of achieving an external sound insulation level of DnTw + Ctr > 30dB when tested in accordance with ISO 140 Part 5:1998 Acoustics Measurement of Sound Insulation in Buildings and of Building Elements Part 5: Field Measurements of Airborne Sound Insulation of Façade Elements and Façade, and that the building is constructed in accordance with this design; or - (2) Incorporation of the following accepted acoustic design solutions in the building: - (a) Standard external cladding with minimum surface density of 8 kilograms per square metre such as

-- (1) By production of a design certificate from an appropriately qualified and experienced acoustic engineer, certifying that the design proposed is capable of achieving an external sound insulation level of DnTw + Ctr > 30dB when tested in accordance with ISO 140 Part 5:1998 Acoustics Measurement of Sound Insulation in Buildings and of Building Elements Part 5: Field Measurements of Airborne Sound Insulation of Façade Elements and Façade, and that the building is constructed in accordance with this design; or - (2) Incorporation of the following accepted acoustic design solutions in the building: - (a) Standard external cladding with minimum surface density of 8 kilograms per square metre such as brick, concrete, plaster, timber or plastic weatherboard and fibre cement; and - (b) Internal wall linings of gypsum plasterboard of at least 12mm thickness or similar density material; and - (c) Continuous ceiling linings without cut-outs and of gypsum plasterboard of at least 10mm thickness or similar density material; and - (d) Fibrous thermal insulation batts (not polystyrene) in internal wall and ceiling cavities; and - (e) Standard roof cladding of steel, tiles, metal tiles or butynol; and - (f) Standard external window and door glazing of a minimum 5mm thickness; and - (g) Aluminium external joinery fitted with airtight seals throughout; and - (h) Room glazing with a total area of no more than 50 percent of the room's total floor area.
+- brick, concrete, plaster, timber or plastic weatherboard and fibre cement; and - (b) Internal wall linings of gypsum plasterboard of at least 12mm thickness or similar density material; and - (c) Continuous ceiling linings without cut-outs and of gypsum plasterboard of at least 10mm thickness or similar density material; and - (d) Fibrous thermal insulation batts (not polystyrene) in internal wall and ceiling cavities; and - (e) Standard roof cladding of steel, tiles, metal tiles or butynol; and - (f) Standard external window and door glazing of a minimum 5mm thickness; and - (g) Aluminium external joinery fitted with airtight seals throughout; and - (h) Room glazing with a total area of no more than 50 percent of the room's wall area.